 Island (also known as Airando in Japanese) is a romantic anime television series which is based on a visual novel of the same name.
 Developed by Japanese visual novel studio Front Wing, the visual novel was initially released for Windows on April 28, 2016.
 Later it was also released on platforms like PlayStation Vita, PlayStation 4 and other game-hosting services like Steam.
-Around the initial time of release of the visual novel, it was also adapted into two separate short manga series.
+Around the initial time of the release of the visual novel, it was also adapted into two separate short manga series.
 Subsequently, a couple of years later, a Japanese anime studio called feel. announced plans to adapt the visual novel into an anime television series, and Season 1 of Island premiered on July 1, 2018.
 While it wasn’t deemed to be an exceptional anime show, it still managed to create its own fanbase, and fans have been waiting to hear news on a second season since then.
 Here’s everything we know about the prospects of Season 2 thus far.

 Island Season 2 Release Date: When will it premiere?